librato/librato-python-web/README.md

 ## Debugging

 You can turn on verbose logging using the 'instrumentor.log_level' configuration file option.
 10 means debug, 20 means info, 30 means warning and so on.
 The default logging level is 30 (warning).
-The following example turns on the debug (most verbose) level.
+Append the following line to the configuration file to turn on verbose debugging.

 ```
     "instrumentor.log_level": 10
 ```

-This should be done during troubleshooting only, since otherwise the application's performance will be impacted.
+This should be done during troubleshooting only to avoid a performance degradation.

 ## Copyright